baoqger/chrisbao/source/_posts/golang-context-source-code-part2.md

 	c.mu.Unlock()
 }
 ```
-`timerCtx` implements `cancel` method to stop and reset the timer then delegate to `cancelCtx.cancel`
+`timerCtx` implements `cancel` method to stop and reset the timer then delegate to `cancelCtx.cancel`.

+### Summary

+In the second part of this post series, we discussed how `timeout` and `deadline` context are implemented in the source code level.
+In this part, Golang struct embedding technique is used a lot, you can compare it with traditional OOP solution to have a deep understanding.